dotnet/csharplang/proposals/low-level-struct-improvements.md

 The span safety rules will be written in terms of `scoped ref` and `ref`.
 For span safety purposes an `in` parameter is equivalent to `ref` and `out` is equivalent to `scoped ref`.
 Both `in` and `out` will only be specifically called out when it is important to the semantic of the rule.
 Otherwise they are just considered `ref` and `scoped ref` respectively.

 When discussing the *ref-safe-to-escape* of arguments that correspond to `in` parameters they will be generalized as `ref` arguments in the spec.
-In the case the argument is an lvalue then the *ref-safe-to-escape* is that of the lvalue, otherwise it is *current method*.
+In the case the argument is a lvalue then the *ref-safe-to-escape* is that of the lvalue, otherwise it is *current method*.
 Again `in` will only be called out here when it is important to the semantic of the current rule.

 <a name="rules-method-invocation"></a>